Cash Collection, Deposits & Reconciliation

 All University merchant accounts must be authorized and established by Cash and Investment Services, and must transmit credit card receipts to Princeton University’s main bank account.

-Any department that wishes to become a University merchant location must contact Finance Technology for prior approval.
 The department must demonstrate a valid business need for a merchant account and demonstrate certain business operation and financial management criteria.
 Please see the Merchant Accounts page for more information about requirements and the procedure for securing approval for a new merchant account.

 PCI Service Providers